Feilmelding

-SSH login without password using OS X
+SSH login without password in OS X and Linux

 SSH and keys, WTF